kuri65536/GenieExamples/gnome-wiki/Gedit3PluginSample.md

 //-->
 Projects/Vala/Gedit3PluginSampleHomeRecentChangesScheduleLogin
 Gedit 3 Plugin Sample
-Required bindings are for: Gedit &gt;= 3.0 (gedit.vapi for gedit 3.0+ is automatically generated from upstream and usually distributed with gedit development packages) GtkSourceView &gt;= 3.0 (gtksourceview-3.0.vapi is automatically generated from upstream and distributed with Vala) PeasGtk &gt;=1.0 (libpeas-gtk-1.0.vapi is automatically generated from upstream and distributed with Vala) ...and Vala &gt;= 0.11
+Required bindings are for: Gedit >= 3.0 (gedit.vapi for gedit 3.0+ is automatically generated from upstream and usually distributed with gedit development packages) GtkSourceView >= 3.0 (gtksourceview-3.0.vapi is automatically generated from upstream and distributed with Vala) PeasGtk >=1.0 (libpeas-gtk-1.0.vapi is automatically generated from upstream and distributed with Vala) ...and Vala >= 0.11
 Source &amp; support files
 A Gedit plugin compiled from Vala/Genie source files is composed of just two files: a library (.so) and the plugin file definition (.plugin).
-Our example plugin will be contained in just one Vala soure file, so the directory listing at the start will be: $ ls gedit-3-example.plugin gedit-3-example-plugin.valaIn order to make the example really simple we decided to implement a very basic function: the plugin will just close an xml tag upon writing the '&gt;'.
-Eg. if you write &lt;test&gt; it will add the corresponding &lt;/test&gt; close tag.
+Our example plugin will be contained in just one Vala soure file, so the directory listing at the start will be: $ ls gedit-3-example.plugin gedit-3-example-plugin.valaIn order to make the example really simple we decided to implement a very basic function: the plugin will just close an xml tag upon writing the '>'.
+Eg. if you write <test> it will add the corresponding </test> close tag.
 Source code for the file: gedit-3-example-plugin.vala using GLib;
 namespace GeditPluginExample
 {
         /*